Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 ### Objective:
- To understand customer behaviour of Alison user base (13 million) and categorize them based on demography and buying behaviour.
+ To understand customer behaviour of Alison user base (13 million) and categorize them based on demography and buying behaviour to facilitate capture and retention.

 ### Business questions